mshokrnezhad/Solving_Puzzles_with_Python/README.md

   The solution employs a targeted search approach for Pythagorean triplets.
 Instead of blindly checking all possible combinations, it uses the constraints of the problem to narrow down the search range:
   1. Recognizing that $a < b < c$ and $a + b + c = 1000$.
   2. Deducing that a cannot exceed 332 (`ceil(1000/3) - 1`).
-  3. Calculating an upper bound for b based on the remaining sum after choosing a.
+  3. Calculating an upper bound for `b` based on the remaining sum after choosing `a`.
 - **Interesting optimization techniques used:**
   1. Setting an upper bound for `a` at 332, which significantly reduces the outer loop iterations.
   2. Dynamically calculating the upper bound for `b` in each iteration of the outer loop, further optimizing the search space.
-  3. Using integer division and modulo operations to handle both even and odd cases for the b_bound calculation.
+  3. Using integer division and modulo operations to handle both even and odd cases for the `b_bound` calculation.
   4. Implicitly calculating `c` from the sum constraint rather than using a third loop, reducing the overall complexity.

 ### [Problem 010: Summation of Primes](problem_010)